Hudu-Technologies-Inc/Community-Scripts/README.md

 # Community-Scripts
-Collection of Hudu Community Scripts for customers to use/run/remix.
+Collection of Hudu Community Scripts for anyone to use/run/remix/reference.

 ---